Clementine951/ALGOSUP_2022_Project_3_D/Documents/Functionnal.md

 ![Triangle Wave](https://www.thedawstudio.com/wp-content/uploads/2016/08/Triangle-Wave_1000-300x195.jpg)

-A triangle wave have the property of a sine wave and a square wave combined.
+A triangle wave have the property of a sine wave and a square wave combined. &nbsp;
 It still a little bit buzzy because of the square wave property, and at the same time still clear and constant sound because of sine properties

+&nbsp;
+&nbsp;

 ## B. Basic Filters